stanford-dancebreak/stanford-dancebreak.github.io/content/_index.md

 If you don't know how to social dance, we have lessons (almost) every week!
 See the [list of workshops](/workshops) for details, or check out the schedule for the next few weeks below.
-We also teach (with a bunch of other clubs) classes every day during [Austria Fortnight](/fortnight), the two weeks leading up to the [Stanford Viennese Ball][vball].
+Many of our members also teach during [Austria Fortnight][fortnight], the two weeks leading up to the [Stanford Viennese Ball][vball].

 ## Upcoming Lessons